chirag127/VideoSum-AI-Summarization-React-Native-Platform/.github/SECURITY.md

-# Security Policy for VideoSum-AI-Powered-Video-Summarization-Mobile-Platform
+# 🛡️ VideoSum-AI-Powered-Video-Summarization-Mobile-Platform Security Policy

-At **VideoSum**, we prioritize the security and integrity of our AI-powered video summarization platform.
-We are committed to protecting user data and ensuring the reliability of our services on both iOS and Android.
-This document outlines our security policy and provides guidelines for reporting vulnerabilities.
+At VideoSum, the security of our users' data and the integrity of our platform are paramount.
+We are committed to developing and maintaining a secure, privacy-respecting, and robust mobile application that leverages cutting-edge AI for video summarization.
+This document outlines our security policy and guidelines for reporting vulnerabilities.

-## 🛡️ Our Commitment to Security

-We adhere to the highest industry standards for secure software development, incorporating **DEVSECOPS PROTOCOL** principles from design to deployment.
-Our architecture follows a **Zero Trust** model, emphasizing strict access controls and continuous verification.
-Key aspects of our security commitment include:

-*   **OWASP Top 10 (2025):** Continuous assessment and mitigation of the most critical web application security risks.
-*   **Input Sanitization:** All user inputs are rigorously validated and sanitized to prevent injection attacks and other common vulnerabilities.
-*   **Least Privilege:** Systems and users operate with the minimum necessary permissions.
-*   **Data Encryption:** Sensitive data is encrypted both at rest and in transit using state-of-the-art cryptographic algorithms.
-*   **Supply Chain Security:** We actively manage and audit our third-party dependencies to minimize supply chain risks and generate **SBOMs** for all builds.
-*   **Proactive Monitoring:** Continuous security monitoring and incident response capabilities.

-## 📝 Reporting a Vulnerability
+## Reporting a Vulnerability

 We genuinely appreciate the efforts of security researchers and the community in helping us maintain a secure platform.
-If you discover a security vulnerability, please report it to us immediately through our private disclosure channel. **Please do not disclose vulnerabilities publicly before we have had a chance to address them.**

-### How to Report:

-1.  **Direct Email:** Send an email to `security@videosum.io` (placeholder - replace with actual email).
-2.  **GitHub Security Advisories:** If applicable, use GitHub's private vulnerability reporting feature.

-### Information to Include in Your Report:

-To help us quickly understand and resolve the issue, please include as much of the following information as possible:

-*   **Clear Description:** A concise summary of the vulnerability.
-*   **Steps to Reproduce:** Detailed steps to reliably reproduce the vulnerability.
-*   **Impact:** Describe the potential impact of the vulnerability (e.g., data breach, service disruption, unauthorized access).
-*   **Affected Versions:** The specific version(s) of VideoSum where the vulnerability was found.
-*   **System Information:** Your operating system, browser, and any relevant tools or software used during discovery.
-*   **Proof-of-Concept:** Any code, scripts, or screenshots that demonstrate the vulnerability (optional but highly recommended).
-*   **Proposed Fix:** (Optional) If you have a suggestion for a fix, please include it.

-### PGP Key (Optional):

-For enhanced security and confidentiality, you may encrypt your vulnerability report using our PGP key (available upon request or published on our official website).

-## 🚀 Our Response Process

-Upon receiving a vulnerability report, we commit to the following:

-1.  **Acknowledgement:** We will acknowledge receipt of your report within **2 business days**.
-2.  **Assessment:** Our security team will investigate and validate the reported vulnerability.
-3.  **Severity Classification:** We will classify the vulnerability's severity based on industry standards (e.g., CVSS).
-4.  **Remediation:** We will develop and deploy a fix for validated vulnerabilities.
-5.  **Communication:** We will keep you informed of our progress and expected timelines for resolution.

-### Response Time Targets:

-*   **Critical Vulnerabilities:** Initial patch/hotfix within **72 hours**, full remediation within **7 days**.
-*   **High Vulnerabilities:** Remediation within **14 days**.
-*   **Medium Vulnerabilities:** Remediation within **30 days**.
-*   **Low Vulnerabilities:** Remediation within **90 days** or during the next scheduled release cycle.

-## ✅ Supported Versions

-We provide security updates for the latest stable release of VideoSum and the previous major version.
-Users are strongly encouraged to keep their applications updated to the latest version to ensure they benefit from all security enhancements and bug fixes.

-*   **Current Stable Version:** `v1.0.0` (or latest production release)
-*   **Previous Major Version:** `v0.x.x` (if applicable)

-## 📢 Public Disclosure Policy

-Once a vulnerability is resolved, we typically handle public disclosure as follows:

-*   **Coordinated Disclosure:** We aim for a coordinated disclosure process, working with the reporter to agree on a public disclosure timeline.
-*   **Release Notes:** Security fixes will be noted in our release notes.
-*   **CVE Assignment:** For significant vulnerabilities, we may request a CVE (Common Vulnerabilities and Exposures) identifier.
-*   **Acknowledgement:** We will publicly acknowledge the reporter for their valuable contribution, unless anonymity is explicitly requested.

-Thank you for helping us make VideoSum more secure for everyone!
+If you discover a security vulnerability within VideoSum, we urge you to report it to us immediately and responsibly.

+### How to Report

+To report a security vulnerability, please send a detailed email to our dedicated security team:

+📧 **security@videosum.com**

+### What to Include in Your Report:

+When submitting a vulnerability report, please provide as much detail as possible to help us quickly understand and remediate the issue:

+*   **Clear Description:** A concise explanation of the vulnerability.
+*   **Steps to Reproduce:** Detailed, step-by-step instructions on how to reproduce the vulnerability.
+*   **Affected Version(s):** The specific version(s) of VideoSum you tested.
+*   **Impact:** Describe the potential impact of the vulnerability (e.g., data breach, unauthorized access, denial of service).
+*   **Proof of Concept (Optional but Recommended):** Any code, screenshots, or videos demonstrating the vulnerability.
+*   **Your Contact Information:** (Optional) If you wish to be credited, please provide your name/handle.

+### Our Commitment to Responsible Disclosure:

+Upon receiving your report, our security team will:

+1.  **Acknowledge:** We will acknowledge receipt of your report within 2 business days.
+2.  **Investigate:** We will thoroughly investigate the reported vulnerability.
+3.  **Remediate:** We will work diligently to fix the vulnerability in a timely manner.
+4.  **Communicate:** We will keep you informed of our progress and resolution plan.
+5.  **Credit:** With your permission, we will publicly credit you in our release notes or security advisory for your responsible disclosure.

+We kindly request that you **do not disclose the vulnerability publicly** until we have had sufficient time to address it.
+Public disclosure without prior coordination can put our users at risk.

+## Security Best Practices for Contributors

+All contributors to VideoSum are expected to adhere to the following security best practices:

+*   **Input Validation & Sanitization:** All user inputs must be rigorously validated and sanitized to prevent common attacks like XSS, SQL injection, and command injection.
+*   **Principle of Least Privilege:** Components and services should operate with the minimum necessary permissions to perform their function.
+*   **Secure Dependencies:** Regularly update third-party libraries and frameworks, and audit them for known vulnerabilities.
+*   **Secure Error Handling:** Avoid exposing sensitive system information in error messages.
+Implement robust `try-catch-finally` blocks to ensure application resilience.
+*   **Code Reviews:** All code changes should undergo thorough security-focused code reviews.
+*   **Data Protection:** Implement encryption for sensitive data at rest and in transit.
+Ensure compliance with data privacy regulations (e.g., GDPR, CCPA).
+*   **API Security:** Design and implement APIs with strong authentication, authorization, and rate-limiting mechanisms.
+*   **Mobile Security:** Adhere to OWASP Mobile Top 10 guidelines, ensure secure data storage on devices, and protect against reverse engineering attempts.
+*   **AI Model Security:** Validate inputs and outputs of AI models, protect against model inversion attacks, and ensure the integrity of the AI pipeline.

+## PGP Key for Secure Communication (Optional)

+For enhanced security when communicating sensitive information, you may encrypt your reports using our PGP key.
+Please request our current PGP public key by sending an initial, non-sensitive email to `security@videosum.com`.

+## Supported Versions

+We only provide security updates for the **latest stable major version** of VideoSum.

+*   **Latest Stable Major Version:** `v1.x.x` (Please refer to the latest release for the exact version number).

+If you find a vulnerability in an older, unsupported version, we encourage you to upgrade to the latest version and re-test.
+While we appreciate reports on older versions, our immediate focus will always be on the most current stable release.

+## License

+This project is licensed under the [CC BY-NC License](LICENSE).

+Thank you for helping us keep VideoSum secure!